-In order to better estimate costs incurred by A&E firms during the procurement process for DWR A&E contracts, additional data were gathered for the contracts summarized in Table 1.
+Additional data were gathered on the procurement process for the contracts summarized in Table 1.
 Table 2 summarizes the number of contracts each year that began with an RFQ.
 The exceptions to the RFQ process are typically when a contract must be issued quickly during an emergency declared by the Governor.
-Table 2 also shows the total number of SOQs submitted by firms each year, and the estimated number of interviews conducted prior to awarding A&E contracts each year.
+Table 2 also shows the total number of SOQs submitted by firms each year.

+Table 2 additionally shows the estimated number of interviews conducted prior to awarding A&E contracts each year.
 This is based on the statutory requirement that DWR hold discussions with three qualified firms before selecting one to contract.
-11 This is assumed to apply to all contracts except those issued during an emergency declared by the Governor.
+This is assumed to apply to all contracts except those issued during an emergency declared by the Governor.